The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

-The terminology \em prelegendrian \em is justified by the following lifting property (\cref{prop:LiftingPreisotropics}).
+The terminology \emph{prelegendrian} is justified by the following lifting property (\cref{prop:LiftingPreisotropics}).
 Let $\Lambda:S\hookrightarrow (M^{2n+k},\D^{2n})$ be a prelegendrian embedding.
-Then, there exists a unique\footnote{Being precise one should fix a \em prelegendrian co-orientation. \em We will discuss this in detail later in the article.
-However, for all the prelegendrians treated in this article there will be always an obvious prelegendrian co-orientation.} Legendrian embedding $\cL(\Lambda):N\hookrightarrow \cC(M,\D)$ making the following diagram commute:
+Then, there exists a unique\footnote{Being precise, one should fix a \emph{prelegendrian co-orientation} (\cref{prop:LiftingPreisotropics}).
+Nonetheless, all prelegendrians treated in this article will have an obvious prelegendrian co-orientation (Subsection \ref{convention:prelegendrianCoorientation}).
+Do note that one can Legendrian lift to the projective contactisation uniquely, without a preferred co-orientation.} Legendrian embedding $\cL(\Lambda): S\hookrightarrow \cC(M,\D)$, called the \emph{Legendrian lift}, making the following diagram commute:

-An analogous property holds for the projective contactisation.
-We will refer to $\cL(\Lambda)$ as \em Legendrian lift. \em The construction of the Legendrian lift is canonical.
-In particular, if $\cL(\Lambda_0)$ and $\cL(\Lambda_1)$ are not Legendrian isotopic, then $\Lambda_0$ and $\Lambda_1$ are not prelegendrian isotropic.
-The prelegendrian isotopy invariant that we will use to build our exotic prelegendrians is precisely the Legendrian lift.
+The Legendrian lift $\cL(\Lambda)$ is naturally parametric.
+In the closed case, Gray stability then implies that the Legendrian isotopy class of the lift is a homotopy invariant.
+This is the key tool that we use to distinguish exotic prelegendrians.

-\begin{remark} The previously mentioned approach is somewhat reminiscent to the theory of Legendrian co-normal lifts to provide invariants of submanifolds, e.g. knot contact homology \cite{OoguriVafa,NG:KCH,NG:KCHSurvey,Shende:Conormal}.
-In the degenerate case $(M,\{0\})$ prelegendrian submanifolds are just hypersurfaces, and its Legendrian lifts are obtained by treating them as \emph{fronts} of Legendrians in $(\S T^*M,\xi_\can)$ and $(\P T^*M,\xi_\can)$, i.e. taking the co-normal lifts. \end{remark}
+\begin{remark} The approach we have just sketched is reminiscent of knot contact homology \cite{OoguriVafa,NG:KCH,NG:KCHSurvey,Shende:Conormal}, i.e. the use of co-normal lifts as a source of invariants of smooth submanifolds.
+Indeed, in the case of a trivial distribution $(M,\{0\})$, prelegendrian submanifolds are hypersurfaces, which can be viewed as the fronts of their Legendrian co-normal lifts in $(\S T^*M,\xi_\can)$. \end{remark}